Danavira/etl-aws-glue/README.md

 # etl-aws-glue
-Batch ETL pipeline on AWS Glue.
+Production-grade Batch ETL pipeline on AWS Glue, from S3 TO REDSHIFT.